373rd Fighter Group: History

-During World War II the 373rd Fighter Group participated in the aerial operations which made possible the establishment of the Normandy beachhead and the rapid advance of the Allied ground forces into Germany.
-Although in combat only 12 months, the Group took part in six campaigns and was awarded one Distinguished Unit Citation for outstanding performance of duty in action.
+During World War II, the 373rd Fighter Group participated in the aerial operations which made possible the establishment of the Normandy beachhead and the rapid advance of the Allied ground forces into Germany.
+Although in combat for only 12 months, the Group took part in six campaigns and was awarded one Distinguished Unit Citation for outstanding performance of duty in action.

 The unit was constituted as the 373rd Fighter Group on 25 May 1943.
 The unit, consisting of the 410th, 411th, and 412th Fighter Squadrons, was activated at Westover Field, Massachusetts, on 15 August 1943.
 The original personnel for the 373rd were supplied by the 326th Fighter Group.
 Training for the 373rd Fighter Group began at Westover Field in September 1943 and was continued at Norfolk Army Airfield, Virginia, where the unit moved on 22 October.

 On 12 February 1944 the group's training was brought to a halt and the organization prepared for its departure overseas.
 The group moved to Camp Shanks, New York, on 15 March.
 One week later the unit's personnel moved to the New York Port of Embarkation, boarded HMS Duchess of Bedford, and on the following day sailed for Great Britain.
 The ship reached Greenock, Scotland, on 3 April, and the men disembarked and moved to their new station at RAF Woodchurch, Kent, England.
 During the remainder of the month the group prepared for combat operations by flying training missions.
 Some of the pilots, in order to gain experience, participated in missions with the 358th Fighter Group.

 The 373rd Fighter Group flew its first combat mission—a fighter sweep over the coast of France—on 8 May 1944.
 No aerial opposition or flak was encountered.
 All planes returned safely to their base.
 Three days later the unit escorted a group of Martin B-26 Marauder bombers to France.
 Then, on 21 May, the unit participated in its first strike into Germany, when 50 of its Republic P-47 Thunderbolts conducted a fighter sweep over the lower Ruhr Valley.

 The unit met its first enemy air opposition on the mission of 24 May, when it was attacked by seven Focke-Wulf Fw 190s while escorting bombers to Belgium.
 Three days later the group completed its first dive-bombing mission—a strike against a railway bridge in the vicinity of Rouen.
 During another strike on that same target later in the day, the unit's pilots scored three direct hits.

 The mission accomplished by the 373rd Fighter Group in May 1944 prepared the unit for the tremendous tasks it was to undertake during the month of June.
 In all, the 373rd completed 54 missions, consisting of 1,532 sorties, during the month.
 Fourteen of its missions were flown on D-Day (6 June), when it patrolled the beaches and provided top cover for other outfits in dive-bombing attacks against enemy targets.